krixlion/microservices/README.md

 ## Microservices
 *My attempt at creating microservices entirely written in Go*

+This repo was made in order to exercise concepts such as CQRS and DDD in practice.
-I'm writing my own Eventstore using MongoDB as primary database and I'm using RabbitMQ to handle Pub/Sub communication inbetween services.
+I'm writing my own Eventstore using MongoDB as primary database and I'm using RabbitMQ to handle Pub/Sub communication between the services.

 I'm using Google Kubernetes Engine for this project.